KPI Cheat Sheet – Making KPIs and Measures Easy to Understand

 ---|---|

-Purpose | What the Cheat Sheet is supposed to help you cheat at |
+Purpose? | What the Cheat Sheet is support to help you cheat at. |

-Pre-Requisites | What you need to know.
-Systems or software you need to have access to |
+Pre-requisites | What you need to know.
+Systems or software you need to have access to. |

-Plain English description | A non-technical outline of how the measure/KPI works |
+Plain English description | A non-technical outline of how the measure/KPI works. |

-Core calculation | The guts of the calculation including the maths/formula(s) |
+Core calculation | The guts of the calculation including the maths/formula. |

-Tips | Stuff that will make it quicker- help you avoid pitfalls or errors |
+Tips | Stuff that will make it quicker, or help you avoid pitfalls and errors. |

 Worked example | Step-by-step example with real values |

 Core concepts | If a KPI has non-obvious concepts these may need further explanation.
-Doing this outside of the Core Calculation helps prevent the reader being overloaded |
+Doing this outside of the Core Calculation helps prevent the reader being overloaded. |

-Who to feedback to | If there are mistakes updates or queries make it easy for the reader to get in touch with a named owner |
+Who to feedback to | If there are mistakes, update or queries, documenting this makes it easier for the reader to get in touch with the named owner. |

-Version number date etc. | Stops all the embarrassing gaffes where you have someone using an out of date or obsolete version of your lovely KPI Cheat Sheet |
+Version number, date etc. | Helps prevent embarassing gaffes where someone is using and out-of-date or obsolete version of your lovely KPI Cheat Sheet |

-Above all, a cheat sheet should be useful and accurate.
+If you have any other questions, remember the principle that above all a cheat sheet should be useful and accurate.

 Ready to have a go at creating your own?
 Need a blank template?
-Buy me a coffee and you can download it in a bundle of three formats – Visio (MS Windows), Excel (MS Windows and OSX) and OmniGraffle (OSX)
+Buy me a coffee and you can download it in a bundle of three formats - Visio (MS Windows), Excel (MS Windows and OSX) and OmniGraffle (OSX).

 Download the KPI Cheat Sheet template set now: